 Visit These Michigan State Parks to See Breathtaking Fall Colors

-Autumn colors are now at their peak and provide awe-inspiring views all around the Great Lakes state.
+Autumn colors at their peak provide awe-inspiring views all around the Great Lakes state.
 Whether you're planning a fall color drive or want to explore the breathtaking views on foot, there is still plenty of time to enjoy the beauty of the season.
 We put together a list of a few Michigan state parks to enjoy this fall.

 Hartwick Pines is one of the largest state parks in Michigan's lower peninsula.
 You can climb the rolling hills to overlook the AuSable River and explore the forest of Old Growth Pines.
 Also, make sure to make a pit stop at the Hartwick Pines Logging Museum, which is about a 1/4 mile walk from the visitor center.
 The unique history is worth the extra steps!